jassecurity/Google-Cybersecurity-Cert/Foundations-of-Cybersecurity/module-02.md

 ### **Equifax Breach (2017)**
 147 million people affected, exposed names, SSNs, credit cards.
 All because someone didn’t patch a known vulnerability.
 This one haunts me.
 It wasn't a genius hack.
 It was... laziness.

 ---

+### Threat vs. Attack: Where Does Social Engineering Fit?

+At first, it was confusing- is **phishing** a threat or an attack?

+Here’s how I made sense of it:

+- A **threat** is the *possibility* of something bad happening, like knowing attackers might target your company through employee emails.
+- An **attack** is when that threat actually happens like someone sending a fake HR email to steal login credentials.

+So **phishing** usually starts as **threats**.
+But the moment someone falls for it and clicks that link?
+It becomes an **attack**.

+It’s the difference between *a fire could happen* and *your kitchen actually catching fire*.

+---